Trucking Regulations & Commercial Trucking Accidents

-Fort Lauderdale truck Accident Attorneys at The Ansara Law Firm, recognize that failure to abide by these regulations may not only result in severe fines and other penalties, such negligence endangers innocent motorists forced to share the road.
+The Fort Lauderdale truck accident attorneys at The Ansara Law Firm, recognize that failure to abide by trucking regulations may not only result in severe fines and other penalties, such negligence endangers innocent motorists forced to share the road.

 According to a report by the National Highway Traffic Safety Administration (NHTSA), trucking accidents account for nearly 6 percent of all fatal crashes in Florida.
 We also have the third-highest number of fatal truck crashes in the U.S., just behind Texas and California – which both far exceed our population.

 Not all truck accidents are caused by violation of regulations.
 However, when truck drivers and carriers sidestep the law, they are increasing the risk of a crash.
 The regulations exist in order to protect not only the truck drivers, but also those with whom they share the highway.Federal Trucking Regulations – Commercial Trucking Accidents

 The agency that oversees the trucking industry at the federal level is the Federal Motor Carrier Safety Administration (FMCSA).